chainstack/docs/docs/operations/gnosis/tools.md

 ### Hardhat

-Configure [Hardhat](https://hardhat.org/) to deploy contracts and interact through your Gnosis nodes.
+Configure [Hardhat](https://hardhat.org/) to deploy contracts and interact through your Gnosis Chain nodes.

 1. Install [Hardhat](https://hardhat.org/) and create a project.